jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 - data_seloger_clean.csv - The cleaned data after processing and cleaning steps.
 - data_geomap.csv - The data use for the geo mapping part.
 - recensement-population-2015-grands-quartiers-population.geojson - The mapping data downloaded from [data.toulouse-metropole.fr](https://data.toulouse-metropole.fr/explore/dataset/recensement-population-2015-grands-quartiers-population/export/)
-- data_model.csv - The data used for the modeling part
+- data_for_modeling.csv - The data used for the modeling part after feature engineering and processing

 ## Notebooks